tslamic/coffee-finder/README.md

 The auto-generated gRPC stubs are already provided.
 In case you want to recreate them, you need a [Protobuf compiler](https://github.com/protocolbuffers/protobuf) along with the [Go](https://github.com/golang/protobuf) and [Swift](https://github.com/apple/swift-protobuf) plugins, and compile the `finder.proto` file.
 The Android app only requires a link to the [proto file](/android/app/src/main/proto) and Gradle will take care of the rest.

-The server requires a Google Maps API Key, which you can create by visiting [Google Developer Console](https://console.developers.google.com/apis/dashboard).
+The server requires a Google Maps Places API Key, which you can create by visiting [Google Developer Console](https://console.developers.google.com/apis/dashboard).
-Run the server by executing `go run main.go -key GOOGLE_MAPS_KEY`
+Run the server by executing `go run main.go -key PLACES_API_KEY`

 ## License